Pediatric Fellow Requirements

 - The applicant will ask each individual named as a reference to furnish to the Pediatric Fellow Review Committee a statement about the applicant’s qualifications as a pediatric perfusionist as well as the applicant’s professional and ethical standing in the Community.
 The committee may also consult others if deemed necessary.

-- Applicants are expected to compile and submit a list of cardiopulmonary bypass cases documenting two hundred procedures for congenital heart disease, 40% of which shall be on patients less than or equal to 10 kilograms and no more than twenty percent as the documented back-up perfusionist.
+- Applicants are expected to compile and submit a list of cardiopulmonary bypass cases documenting two hundred procedures for congenital heart disease, 40% of which shall be in patients less than or equal to 10 kilograms and no more than twenty percent as the documented backup perfusionist.
 The appropriate form and instructions will be provided.
 The list is intended to serve as an index to the volume, variety, and character of an applicant’s experience.